 Offerpad negotiates with buyers, but not sellers— there isn't any room to negotiate their offer price.
 However, if you believe Offerpad overlooked an important feature of your home, you can request a reassessment.
 If Offerpad agrees that the newly provided information changes things, it'll make a new offer.

 Offerpad doesn't charge a commission.
 Instead, it charges a 5% service fee, which is deducted from the sale price.
 This fee doesn't cover closing costs or repairs and is non-negotiable.

 Does Opendoor pay closing costs?

-Opendoor does not pay any closing costs.
-Sellers using Opendoor will be responsible for paying all the typical closings costs including title insurance, transfer tax, etc.
+Opendoor doesn't pay any closing costs.
+Sellers using Opendoor are responsible for paying all the typical closing costs, including title insurance and transfer tax.

-Offerpad also does not pay for any closing costs.
-Once you've sold your house to them, you're on your own as far as title insurance, transfer tax, escrow fees, etc. are concerned.
+Offerpad, Opendoor's main competitor, doesn't pay any closing costs either.
+Once you've sold your house to Offerpad, you're on your own as far as title insurance, transfer tax, escrow fees, etc. are concerned.